stacksjs/stacks/database/seeds/README.md

 # Database Seeding

-- use Copilot here to generate

-## note in md style
+## What are Database Seeders?

+Database seeders are a way to generate the type of fake to seed your database with.
+They are a great way to quickly seed your database with test data.

+> **Note**
-This file may be deleted but in the meantime, let it remind you of the API 🤙🏼
+> This file may be deleted but in the meantime, let it remind you of the API 🤙🏼

 ## Usage